Martin Lewis apologises to Kemi Badenoch for ‘gate crashing’ ITV interview

 Mr Lewis added: “If you want (students) to benefit, you either have to reduce their actual debt, you could reduce their debt, that would make a difference, and still be slightly regressive… or you massively up the repayment threshold, that’s what’s hurting people, too much money going out of their pockets amidst a cost-of-living crisis.

-“And the payment threshold is the key, which is why I’m so furious that the Chancellor is effectively lowering it by freezing it.
+“And the repayment threshold is the key, which is why I’m so furious that the Chancellor is effectively lowering it by freezing it.

 “And then those people who have gained financially, got a graduate premium from their education, they would continue to pay, but those people who haven’t wouldn’t.